Daniisherif/PoseidenWeb/README.md

 WadiElNile Scout Group Website!!

-# SubHeading
+## SubHeading

-Welcome to our webaite
+Welcome to our website
+We are a group of young people who love the outdoors and want to share our adventures with you.

+## Local Development

+### Local Development Environment